Aoraki Funeral Services

 Delivering the Eulogy

 If you’ve been to a few funerals, you will probably have noticed that there are several different types of eulogies.
-Some work well and others not so well.
-The overly detailed eulogy often causes the mourners’ attention to drift especially if it is delivered in a monotone and is serious and lengthy.
+Some work well, and others not so well.
+The overly detailed tribute often causes the mourners’ attention to drift, primarily if delivered in a monotone and is lengthy.
 An inappropriately funny eulogy can be distressing for those attending.
-If you experienced these styles of eulogies you are likely to be left with the inescapable conclusion that the person who died had not been served well by the speaker.
+If you experienced these styles of tributes, you are likely to be left with the inescapable conclusion that the person who died had not been served well by the speaker.

 The type of eulogy that, in our experience, works well is brief while being specific.
-It covers the important bits about the person who died but doesn’t focus on their entire family tree and every relationship they ever had.
+It covers the significant bits about the person who died but didn’t focus on their entire family tree and every relationship they ever had.
 It’s heartfelt.
 We listeners don’t mind if the speaker gets a little teary-eyed, as long as we can understand what they’re saying.
-Do think carefully about whether you include all the details about how they died and whether it was a difficult death.
-This may be painful and distressing to hear and is not usually necessary.
+Think carefully about whether you include all the details about how they died and whether it was a challenging death as it may be painful and distressing to hear and is not usually necessary.

 Picture

 We want to hear good things about the deceased.
-We also like it if they were a little naughty.
+If they were a bit mischievous, we could also say that!
 What was it about them that endeared them to us?
 What were their most special qualities?

 Most of all, we want to hear THEIR story, their truth.
 We want to be reminded of all that we liked about them.
-All that made them the special individual we cared about.
+All that made them the unique individual we cared about.

 If you’ve been asked to write and/or deliver a eulogy, you may want to check out our “Eulogy ‘Tip Sheet”.